top of page

 10 km

-But, if you travelled one stop in the same zone, you would only be charged $3.05 (cash) or $2.45 (Compass Card), even if the distance you travelled was twice as long.
+But, if you travelled one stop in the same zone, you would only be charged $3.15 (cash/card) or $2.55 (Compass Card), even if the distance you travelled was twice as long.

 This blunt mechanism of 'cut-off points' evidently does not reflect how much one actually uses the system.